“Renaissance solutions are having a significant impact on children’s desire and ability to read!”

 “Every week, every single comprehension lesson that happens from y1 – y6 we use the suggested skills from the Instructional Planning Report worked into report”.

 We now hold weekly comprehension lessons.
-Every week, every single comprehension lesson that happens from y1 – y6 we use the suggested skills from the Instructional Planning Report worked into report.
-A lot of the time staff write their own questions for students.
+Every week, in every single comprehension lesson that happens from Year 1 to Year 6, we use the suggested skills from the Instructional Planning Report.
+A lot of the time, staff write their own questions for students.
 Thanks to the data provided from the SR Instructional Planning Report, staff can write questions that are matched the pupil’s unique ability.
 For example, the child might need work on inference.
 So, the teacher can use the data from SR to retain a group of pupils who all need to work on the skill of inference whilst the rest of the class works independently.
 That’s where we’ve had the most significant success.
-Our inhouse data tells us what our weekly comprehension sessions should consist of to be bespoke to each class and pupil.
+Our data tells us what our weekly comprehension sessions should consist of to be bespoke to each class and pupil.

 Before we had this essential data, teachers were telling us they were looking for two or three texts to create tailored questions for their class.
 This invariably took up too much of their valuable time.
 Eventually, our comprehension lessons didn’t match the writing genre for individual classes or pupils.
 Consequently, we asked ourselves why don’t we write our own questions based on how they’re worded in a SATs or exam paper.
 From there, we can check our own questions with SR or PiXL data to make sure the questions are appropriate for the pupil’s ability.
 Now, each teacher has a class text; usually, a sample text or resource from PiXL.
 Teachers will write questions around that text, but they will differentiate between levels of ability and pitch questions at appropriate levels based on unique ability.
 This makes makes planning, preparation and delivery much easier.